Zoe Hickel: CWHL

 Hickel was selected by Kunlun Red Star of the Canadian Women's Hockey League with their fifth round pick in the 2017 CWHL Draft.
 On October 21, 2017, the Red Star competed in their first game against the Markham Thunder where Hickel scored the team's first goal, as Kelli Stack and Baiwei Yu both earned the assists.
 During the season, Hickel returned to her home state of Alaska, as the Kunlun Red Star competed in an exhibition game in Anchorage on January 5, 2018.
 Hickel finished the season with the Red Star amassing 12 goals and 38 points.
 Her 26 assists led all skaters in the CWHL during the regular season.

 On June 28, 2018, Hickel signed as a free agent with the Calgary Inferno.

+Coaching career

+In 2024, Hickel joined the USA U18 women's team as an Assistant coach.